Transforming isolating walls into relational bridges

 Each day of life is a series of experiences; imagine each of these experiences being encapsulated in their own brick.
 As we go through life we use those bricks to build walls around ourselves, to protect ourselves from getting hurt.
 This seems effective, however, the walls also separate us from ourselves and others thus preventing us from experiencing intense feelings of joy, passion and sorrow that come with deep connectedness with others.

 Counseling is the careful process identifying these bricks and then slowly and gently taking down the wall, one brick at a time.
 Each brick is restored and redeemed and then re-laid into a new formation that invites relationship, perhaps a bridge or maybe a patio?
 In the context of this process we look at ways of being in relationship that will better prepare you for engaging in life’s many experiences.

 As a Certified Sex Addiction Therapist, I specialize in helping people cease their undesired compulsive and addictive sexual behaviors and move into a life filled with more healthy and meaningful relationships.
 I use a variety of therapeutic modalities depending on the specific need and therapy goals.
-I am trained in both EMDR and experiential methods, two modalities that work well to resolve trauma.
+I am trained in EMDR, Brainspotting, Lifespan Integration, psychodrama, and other experiential methods, all of which work well to resolve trauma.